tbarryp/Linux-Projects/README.md

 # linux-projects
-This is a Linux projects (RHEL and Debian distributions)
+This is a Linux project (RHEL and Debian distributions)